Explained in 2 mins

 Explained in Words

-The INSPIRE project is informed by the initial Catalyst project and takes place across two new sites.
+The INSPIRE project is informed by the initial Catalyst project and takes place across two new sites (Kenya and Mozambique) through partnership with Aga Khan University - East Africa, the International Centre for Reproductive Health - Mozambique and the Helen Hamlyn Centre for Design, Royal College of Art.
 INSPIRE aims to work with young mothers and other key stakeholders to develop a solution to promote the mental wellbeing of adolescent girls during pregnancy and the year after birth.
-INSPIRE will marry a human-centred, systems thinking design approach driven by implementation science methods.
-It is comprised of two phases, solution development and pilot testing.
+The project brings together approaches from human-centred design, systems thinking and implementation science, in two phases, to develop an intervention and test it.

 What is the potential impact?